-The other Representatives are elected by the member associations for a three (3) year period from their appointment.
+The other Representatives are appointed by the Member Associations for a one (1) year period from their appointment.
+One year means the period between two Ordinary General Meetings deciding on the accounts of the last closed financial year.

-Employees of members associations or employees of the Federation, or members of the federal board of trustees shall not be appointed as Representatives.
+Employees of members associations or employees of the Federation, or elected members of the federal board of trustees shall not be appointed as Representatives.

-In case of resignation, permanent non-availability or exclusion of a Representative, a new Representative will be appointed to replace the former Representative by decision of the board of trustees of the member association concerned.
+In case of resignation voluntary or ex officio (cf. the provisions of Article 14, below), permanent non-availability or exclusion of a Representative, a new Representative will be appointed to replace the former Representative by decision of the board of trustees of the Member Association concerned.
 The Representative will be appointed for the unexpired term of office of the former Representative.

-In case a Representative is temporarily hindered from attending a federal general assembly meeting, the member association's board of trustees may nominate a replacement for the needs of this assembly.
+In case a Representative is temporarily hindered from attending a federal general assembly meeting, the Member Association's board of trustees may nominate a replacement for the needs of this assembly.
 This replacement will be subject to the same rules on incompatibility that apply to all Representatives.